03 / THE DESTINATION

 You’ll know when you’ve got there.

 Operational Independence is what it feels like when the business stops needing you for everything.
-You’re still the owner.
-You’re still involved.
-But you’re involved by choice — in the areas where you add the most value — not because the whole thing falls apart without you.
+You are still the owner.
+You are still involved.
+But you are involved by choice, in the areas where you add the most value, not because the whole thing falls apart without you.

 It’s not a theory.
 It’s a measurable state.
-And when your business reaches it, four things become true:
+And when your business reaches it, 4 things become true:

 You walk into Monday with nothing waiting.